 33. Eat Hungarian meat stew and chicken paprikash

-The Hungarian meat stew and chicken paprikash (paprikás csirke) are seasoned with red paprika (almost every typical Hungarian dish), can be served with noodles (nokedli), egg barley (tarhonya), pasta with cottage cheese (túrós csusza).
+The Hungarian goulash and chicken paprikash (paprikás csirke) are seasoned with red paprika (almost every typical Hungarian dish), can be served with noodles (nokedli), egg barley (tarhonya), pasta with cottage cheese (túrós csusza).

 34. Sunday Szimpla Farmers’ Market